The mrcc project’s homepage is here: mrcc project.

 mrcc will first do preprocessing such as expanding the options and inserting the header files into the source file.
 Then mrcc will determines whether the job can be done on MapReduce depending on the compiler’s options.
 For ensuring the correctness of the compilation, mrcc only distributes the jobs to slaves when they are safe.
 The other jobs are done on the master server locally.

 When doing remote compilation, mrcc first put the preprocessed source file into the network file system which is HDFS when using Hadoop, then it runs the job on MapReduce.
 Only the mapper which is called mrcc-map is used in this system. mrcc-map first gets the source file from the network file system, and then it calls the compiler locally on the slave.
 After the compilation finished, mrcc-map puts the object file which is the result of the compilation back into the network file system.
 After mrcc-map finished, mrcc on the master server get the object file from network file system and puts it into the local file system on the master node.
 By now, the compilation of one source file is finished. make can go on to compile the other files that depends on the completed one.

 The mrcc compilation system consists of two core parts: the main program mrcc and the mapper for MapReduce called mrcc-map.
-This project is open source and all the source code can be downloaded from 3.

 The overall system consists of seven parts:

 - The main program mrcc (mrcc.c, compile.c, remote.c, safeguard.c, exec.c);

 - The logging part (trace.c, traceenv.c);

 - The network file system and MapReduce interface part (netfsutils.c, mrutils.c);